 2. Use multiple data sources

-Look at both firmographic data such as location, number of employees and revenue, and dynamic, open data, e.g. web technologies in use, sales signals and tendencies in a prospect's social media presence.
+Look at both firmographic data such as location, number of employees and revenue, and dynamic, open data, e.g. web technologies in use, buying signals and tendencies in a prospect's social media presence.

 3. Understand that the era of static lists is over